Calysto/calysto_chatbot/README.md

-You can install Calysto Chatbot with Python:
+You can install Calysto Chatbot into the system folders:

 ```
-pip install --upgrade calysto_chatbot
+sudo pip install --upgrade calysto_chatbot
-python -m calysto_chatbot install
+sudo python -m calysto_chatbot install
 ```

-or in the user folder with:
+or into the user folder with:

 ```
 pip install --upgrade calysto_chatbot --user